-Until now, investigative groups, including ours, have developed many anti-podoplanin MAbs.
-To neutralize platelet aggregation activity by blocking the association between podoplanin and CLEC-2, we produced NZ-1 MAb by immunizing rats with synthetic peptides of podoplanin PLAG domain.(7) NZ-1 possesses very high binding affinity, which was clarified by several methods including BIAcore, ELISA, flow cytometry, and Scatchard analysis.^(14,38) NZ-1 inhibited tumor cell-induced platelet aggregation and tumor metastasis by its neutralizing activity, indicating that NZ-1 is a candidate of anti-metastatic neutralizing MAb.^(7,16,36) Furthermore, NZ-1 is highly internalized into glioma cell lines and also accumulates efficiently into tumors in vivo.(14) NZ-1 and its rat-human chimeric anti-podoplanin antibody (NZ-8) possess antibody-dependent cellular cytotoxicity (ADCC) and complement-dependent cytotoxicity (CDC) against podoplanin-expressing glioblastoma or malignant mesothelioma cell lines.^(10,36)

-Recently, we have developed the novel platform, the CasMab method, to produce MAbs against membranous glycoproteins.(32) Using the CasMab method, we can obtain not only cancer-specific MAbs (CasMabs) but also non-CasMabs.
-Intriguingly, non-CasMabs also include the glycan within those epitopes or detects specific conformation of membranous glycoproteins expressed in cancers.^(32,39) LpMab-7 recognized the usual 40 kDa band and the additional 35 kDa band, which has not been detected by previously reported anti-podoplanin MAbs.
-This 35 kDa band might be a low glycosylated form.
-Taken together, the ability to detect the 35 kDa band might lead to the high sensitivity of LpMab-7 in immunohistochemistry against podoplanin-expressing tumors.

-In this report, we compared the reactivity of NZ-1 (rat IgG{2a}, lambda) and LpMab-7 (mouse IgG1, kappa).
+Until now, other groups and we have developed many anti-podoplanin mAbs.
+To neutralize platelet aggregation activity by blocking the association between podoplanin and CLEC-2, we produced NZ-1 mAb by immunizing rats with synthetic peptides of podoplanin PLAG domain.(7) NZ-1 possesses very high binding-affinity, which was clarified by several methods including BIAcore, ELISA, flow cytometry, and Scatchard analysis.(14, 38) NZ-1 inhibited tumor cell-induced platelet aggregation and tumor metastasis by its neutralizing activity, indicating that NZ-1 is a candidate of anti-metastatic neutralizing mAb.(7, 16, 36) Furthermore, NZ-1 was highly internalized into glioma cell lines and also accumulated efficiently into tumors in vivo.(14) NZ-1 and its rat-human chimeric anti-podoplanin antibody (NZ-8) possess antibody-dependent cellular cytotoxicity (ADCC) and complement-dependent cytotoxicity (CDC) against podoplanin-expressing glioblastoma or malignant mesothelioma cell lines.(10, 36) Recently, we have developed the novel platform, the CasMab method, to produce mAbs against membranous glycoproteins.(32) Using the CasMab method, we can obtain not only cancer-specific mAbs (CasMabs) but also non-CasMabs.
+Intriguingly, non-CasMabs also include the glycan within those epitopes or detects specific conformation of membranous glycoproteins expressed in cancers.(32) LpMab-7 recognized the usual 40-kDa band and the additional 35-kDa band, which has not been detected by previously reported anti-podoplanin mAbs.
+This 35-kDa band might be a low glycosylated form.
+Taken together, the ability to detect 35-kDa band might lead to the high sensitivity of LpMab-7 in immunohistochemistry against podoplanin-expressing tumors.
+In this report, we compared the reactivity of NZ-1 (rat IgG2a, lambda) and LpMab-7 (mouse IgG1, kappa).
 To remove the possibility that the difference of sensitivity in immunohistochemistry occurred by secondary antibodies, we also examined the difference of sensitivity between D2-40 (mouse IgG1, kappa) and LpMab-7.
-D2-40 is commercially available and the most used MAb against human podoplanin in pathology or histology because D2-40 is also known as a lymphatic endothelial marker.(26) However, the intensity of LpMab-7 is much greater than that of D2-40 in immunohistochemistry of osteosarcomas (data not shown), demonstrating that LpMab-7 sensitivity is not dependent on the species and the subclass.
-Indeed, there are many immunohistochemical methods suitable for each MAb; therefore, we should further consider the other methods for comparing those anti-podoplanin MAbs.
-Although ADCC and CDC activities are very important for an antibodybased molecular targeting therapy, we could not investigate these activities because the subclass of LpMab-7 is IgG_1 .
-The conversion of subclass into human IgG_1 or mouse IgG{2a} is necessary to demonstrate ADCC/CDC activities.
+D2-40 is commercially available and the most used mAb against human podoplanin in pathology or histology because D2-40 is also known as a lymphatic endothelial marker.(26) However, the intensity of LpMab-7 is much higher than that of D2-40 in immunohistochemistry of osteosarcomas (data not shown), demonstrating that LpMab-7 sensitivity is not dependent on the species and the subclass.
+Indeed, there are many immunohistochemical methods suitable for each mAb; therefore, we should further consider the other methods for comparing those anti-podoplanin mAbs.
+Although ADCC and CDC activities are very important for an antibody-based molecular targeting therapy, we could not investigate those activities because the subclass of LpMab-7 is IgG1.
+The conversion of subclass into human IgG1 or mouse IgG2a is necessary to demonstrate ADCC/CDC activities.
 In conclusion, LpMab-7 is expected to be useful for molecular targeting therapy for podoplanin-expressing cancers.